rom1504/minecraft-task-graph/README.md

 An interesting thing to do would be logging players action, and seeing if what they do look like some of the tasks in the task graph.
 It might even be possible to predict what they will do next.

-## Technical representation

-[graph.json](graph.json) contains a first try at what such a graph could look like.

-Defining a good representation can be done before writing the tasks, or after, when it's clearer how users can use the graph, or how it can be made easier to write the tasks.

 ## Related work